 In addition, we regularly review our services, footprint and staffing levels to ensure they meet the needs of the people we serve, our business and evolving market dynamics.
 We are providing clear information and support to our patients to ensure uninterrupted care.”

-Elizabeth August, MD, associate chief medical officer for Optum Medical Care New York and New Jersey, addressed concerns about Medicare and Medicaid cuts in a recent Op-Ed piece published in the Poughkeepsie Journal.
+Elizabeth August, MD, associate chief medical officer for Optum Medical Care New York and New Jersey, also addressed concerns about Medicare and Medicaid cuts in a recent Op-Ed piece published in the Poughkeepsie Journal.

 In it, Dr. August cites federal funding cuts and the need for healthcare providers to increase collaboration, innovation and adaptability.